Understanding Anti-Intellectualism in the U.S.

 Slippery slopes assume a succession of events without direct evidence that this course of events will happen, often landing in a place that seems wholly undesirable to all parties.

-For example, as Confederate statues are taken down, Trump has said: “This week it’s Robert E. Lee.
+Trump’s response to the removal of Confederate statues, for example, utilizes false causality.
+“This week it’s Robert E. Lee.
 I notice that Stonewall Jackson's coming down.
 I wonder; is it George Washington next week, and is it Thomas Jefferson the week after?
 You know, you really do have to ask yourself, where does it stop?”
-This slippery slope stirs fear by suggesting that all important statues will suddenly be taken down, but ignores the actual purpose for removing racially-motivated statues that champion the Confederacy.
+This slippery slope stirs fear by suggesting that all important statues will suddenly be taken down, but ignores the actual purpose for removing statues that champion the Confederacy.

 Appeal to Authority

-This is less of a strategy of anti-intellectualism in discourse and interpersonal interactions, but rather a way to grow anti-intellectualism among people.
+This is less of a strategy of anti-intellectualism in discourse and interpersonal interactions, and more of a way to grow anti-intellectualism among people.
 Paradoxically, many anti-intellectual movements are often led by authoritative figures that demand acceptance without question.
+Social media amplifies this: charismatic figures are planted in positions of power, and people flock to them often due to the comfort found in the strength and confidence conveyed in their appeal to shared beliefs.

-Anthropologist Carolyn Rouse notices this in her interactions with Trump supporters in California: “it was clear to me that Trump’s personality mattered more than his policies.
+Anthropologist Carolyn Rouse noticed this in her interactions with Trump supporters in California: “it was clear to me that Trump’s personality mattered more than his policies.
 [They] were angry … they wanted someone who was as angry as they were, who would fix things.”
-Especially with social media, anti-intellectualism grows by planting charismatic figures in charge that people can believe in as a consequence of other biases.
+Even Trump alluded to this, famously saying that he “could stand in the middle of Fifth Avenue and shoot somebody, and [he] wouldn't lose any voters.”

 Rejecting Anti-Intellectualism and Practicing Continuous Change

 2. Find comfort in changing your mind when new, sound information is made available to you.
-Dismiss the notion of being “wrong” as hurtful to your character or social standing; instead, recognize this as adaptive learning so you can make better-informed decisions in the future.
-(Related, question scenarios or ideas you accept as mutually exclusive, and ask yourself if that is actually the case.)
+Dismiss the notion of being wrong as hurtful to your character or social standing.
+Instead, recognize this as adaptive learning so you can make better-informed decisions in the future.
+(Relatedly, question scenarios or ideas you accept as mutually exclusive, e.g., the idea of a democracy and socialism co-existing within one society, and ask yourself if they truly are contradictory.)

 3. Read often, and broadly, on subjects that may not specifically pertain to you or your work.
 (For example, it’s important for white Americans to read about Black, Latinx, and Asian American history and race relations.)
-While doing so, evaluate the arguments presented by the works you are consuming -- do they employ any of the common strategies of anti-intellectualism?
+While doing so, carefully evaluate the arguments presented in the works you are consuming.
+Do they employ any of the common strategies of anti-intellectualism?
 How do you determine if this writer is worthy of your trust?
+Similarly, with social media becoming a more ubiquitous source for news and information, what are your steps to determine whether the information you’re consuming is based in truth?

 4. Initiate difficult conversations with family, friends, and peers.
 Ask clarifying questions both to the person(s) you are talking with and yourself in order to better understand why they hold the position they do.
-Monitor how your emotions may be playing into your interpretation of the conversation.
-(This can be seen as an extension of inquiry based learning.)
+Monitor how your emotions may play into your interpretation of the conversation.
+(This can be seen as an extension of inquiry-based learning.)

-5. Find practical applications to “theoretical” ideas, such as evolution, in order to demonstrate its influence and applicability to daily life.
-For example, understanding and explaining how evolution affects scientists’ approach to medicine, like the yearly flu vaccine or cancer research.
+5. Find practical applications to “theoretical” ideas in order to demonstrate their influence and applicability to daily life.
+For example, it could be helpful to understand and explain how the concept of evolution undergirds important practices that prevent disease, like the flu vaccine or cancer research.
+The theory of evolution, in fact, is essential to how scientists approach medicine.

-6. At a grassroots level, community members can recognize, reject, and demand more rational public policies that are based on empirical evidence while also challenging policymakers to try out new hypothetical scenarios (e.g., UBI).
-In order to combat the ongoing tide of anti-intellectualism, we must not also lean into its tendency of becoming an intellectual pursuit that does not consider real-world consequences -- it is imperative we continue to constructively criticize existing and future public policies.
+6. At a grassroots level, community members can recognize, reject, and demand more rational public policies that are based on empirical evidence, while also challenging policymakers to try out new hypothetical scenarios (e.g., UBI).
+It is crucial, however, that we consider the real-world consequences of these intellectual pursuits in order to combat anti-intellectualism.
+Practical application is key—and for progress' sake, we must continue to constructively criticize existing and future public policies.